 - tax identification number (TIN): display the last four digits only

 This process will significantly increase data risk abatement with an added level of protection for your company’s data.
-The new changes will not affect our application’s searching capabilities, and these data elements will continue to be searched normally within ISO ClaimSearch.
+The new changes will not affect our application’s searching capabilities, and these data elements will continue to be searched normally within ClaimSearch.

 These changes are a continuation of previous privacy enhancement efforts.
-For example, ISO ClaimSearch has long masked Social Security numbers (SSNs) to all our claims-level users, and we have allowed them to see only the last four digits of the SSN in Claims Inquiry.
+For example, ClaimSearch has long masked Social Security numbers (SSNs) to all our claims-level users, and we have allowed them to see only the last four digits of the SSN in Claims Inquiry.
 With regard to the new changes, if adjusters truly need the full DOB, DL, or TIN, they will be able to unmask data points with a click of a mouse.
-To ensure that users are unmasking data appropriately and abiding by company policies, ISO ClaimSearch will track this activity and share the usage report with home office contacts.
+To ensure that users are unmasking data appropriately and abiding by company policies, ClaimSearch will track this activity and share the usage report with home office contacts.

-We look forward to your support as we continue to implement enhancements to further the privacy and security of the ISO ClaimSearch database.
-If you have any questions, please contact ISO ClaimSearch Compliance ClaimSearchCompliance@iso.com or Customer Support at 800-888-4476.
+We look forward to your support as we continue to implement enhancements to further the privacy and security of the ClaimSearch database.
+If you have any questions, please contact ClaimSearch Compliance ClaimSearchCompliance@iso.com or Customer Support at 800-888-4476.